 Do Summer Family Adventure Guests have access to facilities at The Lodge and Spa?

-SFA guests may not use the Lodge Pool or charge Lodge and Spa services to their Callaway Gardens account.
+SFA guests may not use the Lodge Pool.

 How deep is the swimming area at Robin Lake Beach?

 The swimming areas of Robin Lake are six feet deep.
 There are also shallower areas for all guests to enjoy.

 No. The self-guided portion of Callaway Gardens is approximately 2,000 acres.

 Can we bring our own golf cart to use during our stay?

 Guests are not permitted to bring their personal golf carts to Callaway Gardens.
 However, we have golf carts available for rent on a daily or weekly basis.
 Four and Six-Seater Carts may be rented by guests over the age of 21.
 Rates are:

 Advanced reservations are required by calling 1.800.852.3810, Ext.
 6799, or 706.663.6799.

 Can we park an RV in the cottage area?
 If not, where?
 Can we hook-up an RV at Callaway?